atom/atom/docs/your-first-package.md

   the mechanics of packages.

-* Check out [Publishing a Package](publish-a-package.html) for more information on publishing the package you just created.
+* Check out [Publishing a Package](publish-a-package.html) for more information on publishing the package you just created to [atom.io](https://atom.io).